Lightning Protection for Trees in Overland

 Some Trees Are More Vulnerable Than Others

 Trees in close proximity to your home or business should be assessed for their susceptibility to lightning strikes.
 Several important factors are considered in order to safely protect a tree from storm damage, including the species of the tree, its height and how close it is to any building or structure.
-The qualified arborists at A&M Tree Services LLC are available to determine the best protection for your property in the St Charles area.
+The qualified arborists at A&M Tree Services LLC are available to determine the best protection for your property in the Overland area.

 Advanced Storm Protection for Trees

 A&M Tree Services LLC‘s technologically advanced system protects your property and the people on it with the installation of equipment developed to properly disperse the threat when a tree is struck by lightning.
 Functioning as a far better conductor than any tree, our technicians install specialized metal rods to safely channel lightning into the ground.
-Our lightning protection systems will never interfere with the healthy growth of your trees and preserve your commercial or residential property in St Charles.
+Our lightning protection systems will never interfere with the healthy growth of your trees and preserve your commercial or residential property in Overland.

 Call (636) 306-0732 for more information.